postmannen/ctrl/README.md

 ### How to Run

-#### Run Steward in the simplest possible way for testing
+#### Run ctrl in the simplest possible way for testing

-**NB** Running Steward like this is perfect for testing in a local test environment, but is not something you would wan't to do in production.
+**NB** Running ctrl like this is perfect for testing in a local test environment, but is not something you would wan't to do in production.

 ##### Nats-server